cedadev/online_ca_client/README.md

 # Location on the client that the Authorisation Server is configured to redirect to
 redirect_url: "http://localhost:5000/callback"
 ```
-All other host name details between `<>` need to be filled out.
+All other host name details between `<>` need to be filled out. `start_url` and `redirect_url` are links for an *OAuth Client web service that will run on the `localhost`*.
+It is possible to edit the port number to a different one if required.
+The `redirect_url` will need to be given to the identity provider as part of the client registration.
+The port number set should be consistent for both settings.

 Save this file in the location, `~/.onlinecaclient_idp.yaml` or explicitly set a path in the command line options (see later step).

  3. Obtain OAuth access token.
 This preliminary step is required in order to obtain a delegated authentication certificate. *Note that this command will launch a web browser link and display a page for the identity provider.
 Follow the steps to sign in with the identity provider and to authorise the client application to obtain delegated credentials.
 The specific steps may vary depending on the implementation of the identity provider.*
 ```